Tinkerforge/doc/source/Hardware/Bricklets/Linear_Poti.rst

 The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect the Linear Poti Brickler to a
+Connect the Linear Poti Bricklet to a
 :ref:`Brick <product_overview_bricks>` with the supplied cable
 (see picture below).